fainorr/opendog_IK/README.md

 # opendog_IK
 During the 2019-2020 school year, the inverse kinematics and navigation sub-team of Lafayette's openDog senior design project worked on developing the **IK motion equations** and **LIDAR analysis techniques** in this repository.

-### IK:
+## IK:

 1. **ARM_IK_3D.py**: an arm with three links will allow the openDog to interact with its environment.
 This python script sets a path for the end-effector, calculates the four joint angles (controlled each by a motor) to achieve that path, and animates the result in 3D space as verification of the equations and requested path.
-A frame of the [arm animation window](https://github.com/fainorr/opendog_IK/tree/master/images/arm_3d.png) shows the links and defines the axes and angles.
+A visual of the [**arm animation window**](https://github.com/fainorr/opendog_IK/tree/master/images/arm_3d.png) defines the links, axes, and angles of the arm.

 2. IK_2D_v3: solves the inverse kinematics for a walking gait in 2-dimensions and animates the result.